How To Survive Long Haul Flight Tips

 Services onboard offer you drinks and water; you can ask them for more during the flight, but I like to have my own stainless steel water bottle to drink anytime without moving or calling someone.

-Stretch is also a good thing to keep the blood in your body running well, you can stretch your arm on your seat, granted you have enough space, but it’s a bit trickier for your lower body.
+Stretch is also a good thing to keep the blood in your body running well. you can stretch your arm on your seat, granted you have enough space, but it’s a bit trickier for your lower body.

 BE PREPARED

-It’s a bit tricky to know if you have never flown long distances before if you’ll be sick or not on the plane.
+It’s tricky to know if you have never flown long distances before if you’ll be sick or not on the plane.
 Although you know that you usually get ill motion or are generally ill, it might be best for you to check with your pharmacy to help you deal with this.

 You could also check for something to soothe you before the flight if you’re highly anxious/nervous about it.
 Always remember that nothing terrible will happen to you; you got this!

 Also, remember that liquid cannot be taken after the custom, so your drink would go straight to the bin!
 Buy one after, or better, bring a water bottle with you.
-Most of the airports have water dispensers where you can fill your water bottle.
+Most airports have water dispensers where you can fill your water bottle.

 LIKE ME?
 PIN ME!